Building relationships - more than, less than, equivalent in value to

 Arranging quantities

 The different ways we arrange quantities on structures such as ten-frames can help students to notice different parts as well as noticing relationships to other wholes.
-Students need to be provided with multiple opportunities to explore and investigate different representations and arrangements of numbers, using a range of structures and tools.
+Provide students with multiple opportunities to explore and investigate different representations and arrangements of numbers, using various structures and tools.

 Task 2: Number Busting (7 is...)

-Students watch the ‘Number Busting (7is..) and ‘Number Busting with Lego’ videos and organise, describe and reflect on findings.
+Students watch ‘Number Busting (7is..) and ‘Number Busting with Lego’ and organise, describe and reflect on findings.

 Task 3: Go fish relationships

-Students watch the video ‘Go fish relationships’ to learn how to play
+Students watch ‘Go fish relationships’ to learn how to play

 Variation: Play continues until there are no cards left.
 The player with the most pairs is the winner.